What is Open Data?

 Open data takes non-personal information collected by the County and makes it available to the public with no fees or restrictions attached to its use.

-The main goals of the County's Open Data are to make information freely available to the public for the purpose of fostering innovation in a variety of sectors.
+The main goals of the County's Open Data are to make information freely available to the public to foster innovation in a variety of sectors.
 Private industry, public partners, research organizations and citizens can all use Open Data to make better decisions.
 The information available in the Open Data catalogue can be used to generate new business opportunities, improve community services, create jobs or simply find the location of a local hall.

 The data is offered in machine-readable formats for everyone to use, reuse and redistribute.